Member Login 1-888-263-5556 Email Us

 Retirement homes provide rental accommodation with care and services for seniors who can live independently with minimal to moderate support and are able to fund the lifestyle on their own.
 You can choose your retirement home and wait lists depend on the individual home.
 There is flexibility to choose your type of suite, the services you need and the activities you want to participate in.

 Long-term care homes (such as homes for the aged and nursing homes) are designed for people who require the availability of 24-hour nursing care and supervision, sometimes within a secure setting.
 They receive government funding, with residents paying a co-payment for accommodations.
 There is likely to be a waiting list and you may not get your first choice of facility.
+An individuals’ eligibility is assessed through Home and Community Care Support Services.

 Retirement homes are located throughout the province.
 You can find your local retirement homes through our Find a Home tool.